akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `update.user`  |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |
 | `delete.user`  |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |

+**Scopes:**

+- Administrators have write access to all users' data.
+- Administrators, Educators, and Class Managers have read access to all users' data.

 ## Cohorts 🎓

 | Procedure Name  | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |